fandulu/DD-Net/README.md

 Thanks for [@muxizju](https://github.com/muxizju), [@pengfeiZhao1993](https://github.com/pengfeiZhao1993), and [@YLTsai0609](https://github.com/YLTsai0609) helped to fix bugs in this code.
 After fixing bugs, the performance is further improved.

+Thanks for [Nightwatch](https://github.com/BlurryLight), who made a pytorch version DD-Net.
+You can check it at [Pytorch DD-Net](https://github.com/BlurryLight/DD-Net-Pytorch)

 ## 1.About this code
 A lightweight network for body/hand action recognition, implemented by keras tensorflow backend.
 It also could be the simplest tutorial code to start skeleton-based action recognition.